19.04.2024

 How do I specify the music license period correctly?

-Most of the time, of course, music is licensed, since authors rarely want to "give" it to the creators of video games.
+Most of the time, of course, music is licensed, because authors rarely want to "give" it to the creators of video games.
 As we said above, when making a license agreement, the parties must specify the period for which the rights to use the intellectual property object are granted.
 However, when specifying the deadline, there may be prerequisites for problems that will arise in the future.

 After the license expires, the parties have two options: to extend the license agreement and, consequently, the rights to the musical design of the video game, or to stop using the music.
 Due to the fact that after 5-10 years (the average duration of the license), the financial performance of video games may decrease, as the market is replenished with new and unique products every year, publishers often "sin" by deciding not to renew the contract, which ultimately leads to the game becoming unavailable.